 I continue to be totally in love with using Bernat Blanket Tiny yarn for my baby blankets.
 I love how soft and squishy it is.
 I’ve also been wanting to figure out a way to use Pipsqueak Yarn, that wouldn’t involve too much actual crocheting, because it really is a tough one to see the stitches made.

-The dots on this blanket, made with Pipsqueak, are sewed on, after I finished crocheting the blanket using half double crochet, working in between the posts.
+The dots on this blanket, made with Pipsqueak, are sewed on, after I finished crocheting the blanket using half double crochet, working in between the posts (which we also like to call wide HDC).
 This stitch is exactly like normal HDC, but you are inserting your hook in between the posts of the row below instead of the tops of the stitches.
 You can see how to do this in the video below or click here to watch it on YouTube:

 And I love how the border turned out!
 It’s a very simple version of my polka dot border where I just am using a DC5TOG cluster stitch separated by slip stitches.